Skip to main content

 • findings from pedagogical supervision;

-• tasks related to the implementation of the national core curriculum for general education or for vocational education;
+• tasks related to the implementation of the national core curriculum for general education or vocational education;

 • applications for CPD funding submitted by teachers.